 Our plan was always to have a big family.
 We love a full house, a lot of laughter, and a lot of love.
 We both grew up with large extended families and had big, loud holidays.
 We wanted our children to have that love and support and to be there for one another.

 Since Traci herself was adopted as a baby, we had always planned to adopt at least one child.
 In 2014, Traci got pregnant with our first son, Grant.
 He was unexpectedly born six weeks early and spent nearly a month in the hospital after he was born.
 It was very scary for us to be on the other side of medicine, but we had each other and our families.
-With time, everything worked out and Grant is now a perfectly healthy 4 and a half year old.
+With time, everything worked out and Grant is now a perfectly healthy 6-year-old.
 He is bright, hard-working, and thoughtful.
 He loves cars and trucks and things that go and loves to read.
 He's going as a steelworker for Halloween this year ... because that's one of his heroes.